 Chair Shedd stated that some level of developing the energy plan could be focused on an engineering evaluation and asked if ECC needs to anticipate making a request for funding for this type of work in the budget cycle.
 Ms. Brunner replied that in the past, committees have written grants with the help of City staff in order to fund consultant work.
 One example is the Greater Goose Pond Master Plan update which was funded through a grant that was written by a City committee with assistance from staff.
 The scope of work for that plan included a series of community forums and the development of a stewardship plan.
 Mr. Lamb said if ECC wanted to pursue an external consultant, the committee would have to put a budget together and propose it City Manager or put it into the operating budget.
 He said if it is less than \$25K, it would be a line item in the regular operating budget, and if it is more than \$25K, it would go into the capital improvement program (CIP) which is on a six-year cycle.
-He said the purpose of the CIP is to have projects phased over time.
-However, Mr. Lamb said an engineering study might not be needed.
+He said an engineering study might not be needed.
 He said the data collected should be related to the goals of the plan.